FloFive/DINOv2-X-Geosciences/README.md

 - Sandstones: [https://www.digitalrocksportal.org/projects/317](https://www.digitalrocksportal.org/projects/317).
 - Carbonates: [https://www.digitalrocksportal.org/projects/151](https://www.digitalrocksportal.org/projects/151).

 Some notebooks expect data as a NumPy (npy) archive, while others require TIFF (tif) files.
 In any case, **before running anything**, download the data and store it in a Google Drive folder.
-Following this you can run the `data_preprocessing.ipy` notebook to transform the raw data into the required formats.
+Following this, you can run the `data_preprocessing.ipy` notebook to transform the raw data into the required formats.

 ## Some results
 Here, we present a portion of our experimental results, highlighting the performance of seven models: ResNet152, four variations of DINOv2, and two iterations of a UNet.
 The four versions of DINOv2 include a frozen DINOv2 paired with either a linear or a complex convolutional head, and a LoRA fine-tuned DINOv2 also paired with the same heads.
-For the UNet models, we utilized the same backbone with two different feature sizes: small (n=32) and large (n=64).
+For the UNet models, we utilised the same backbone with two different feature sizes: small (n=32) and large (n=64).

 The results clearly demonstrate the superior capability of DINOv2 in interpreting raw rock CT scans.
 Experimental parameters were consistent across all experiments: 1000 images for training (split between two rock datasets) and 500 images for validation (from a third rock sample).
 Hyperparameters were set identically across all training sessions.